gbsoares/microcorruption-solutions/writeups/12-novosibirsk.md

 We see:

 - the op-code `0x7E`
-- the address of the user input `420c`
+- the address of the buffer on the stack `420c`
 - the address of the flag to set if the password is correct `4206`
 - the location of the flag to set if the password is correct (initialized to `0000`)
 - the value of `r4` on entry - `4402`